 - Tell readers why they need to watch the video.
 They need a reason to spend their time and view the content.
 They want to know how they will benefit from it.

-Use this formula to come up with a good title:
+Use this formula to come up with a good video title:

 - Identify a central idea of your video